-The subject COA request is for the demolition of the existing carport and 516 sq. ft. of floor area on the eastern side of main structure (non-contributing), construction of a 1,215 sq. ft. addition, a 220 sq. ft. carport, a new swimming pool on the south side of the property, and associated deck & fencing.
-Requests for 2 variances have been submitted to allow the new carport to encroach 5' into the required 10' rear (east) setback and to allow the new swimming pool to encroach 5' into the required 10' side (south) setback.
-The COA and Variances are now before the Board for consideration.
+At its meeting of June 19, 2019, the Board voted to continue with direction for subject COA & Variance (2018-211 & 212) requests for the demolition of the existing carport and 516 sq. ft. of floor area on the eastern side of main structure (non-contributing), construction of a 1,215 sq. ft. addition & new 220 sq. ft. carport, construction of a new swimming pool on the south side of the property along with associated decking & fencing.
+The Variance requests are to allow the new carport to encroach 5' into the required 10' rear (east) setback and to allow the new swimming pool to encroach 5' into the required 10' side (south) setback.